liam2/liam2/doc/usersguide/source/model.rst

 links
 -----

-Entities can be linked with each other or with other entities, for example, individuals ‘belong’ to households, and mothers are linked to their children, while spouses are interlinked as well.

-.. index:: links, many2one, one2many

-Entities can be linked with each other or with other entities, for example, individuals *belong* to households, and mothers are linked to their children, while partners are interlinked as well.
+Entities can be linked with each other or with other entities, for example, individuals belong to households, and mothers are linked to their children, while partners are interlinked as well.

 A typical link has the following form: ::

     name: {type: <type>, target: <entity>, field: <name of link field>}

-LIAM 2 uses field values to establish the link between entities
+LIAM 2 uses integer fields to establish the link between entities.
+Those integer fields contain the id-number of the linked individual.

-LIAM 2 allows two types of links:
+LIAM 2 allows two types of links: many2one and one2many.

-- many2one
-- one2many

 More detail, see :ref:`links_label`.